ZenMagick/ZenMagick/plugins/howDidYouHear/Readme.txt

 TEMPALTE CHANGES
 ================
-The plugin includes a small template file to be included into the create_account.php template.
+The plugin includes a small template file to be included into the create_account.html.php template.

-In your create_account.php, after the last closing fieldset element, add the following line:
+In your create_account.html.php, after the last closing fieldset element, add the following line:

-    <?php echo $this->fetch('views/howDidYouHearOptions.php') ?>
+    <?php echo $this->fetch('views/howDidYouHearOptions.html.php') ?>

-In address.php (for guest checkout), add the same line to the end of the template:
+In address.html.php (for guest checkout), add the same line to the end of the template:

-    <?php echo $this->fetch('views/howDidYouHearOptions.php') ?>
+    <?php echo $this->fetch('views/howDidYouHearOptions.html.php') ?>

 CUSTOMISATION
 =============
-To customize howDidYouHearOptions.php, copy the file into your theme's views folder and edit away.
+To customize howDidYouHearOptions.html.php, copy the file into your theme's views folder and edit away.